caelumpirata/1st_line_of_code/README.md

 # My First Website
-My first website😄
-I created this using HTML, CSS, and JavaScript
+created this using HTML, CSS, and JavaScript